oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-wallet/configs/header.md

 });
 ```

-In this example, the `alephium-web3` library is used to create a new instance of the `web3` object, which can be used to interact with the Alephium blockchain.
+In this example, the `oxygenium-web3` library is used to create a new instance of the `web3` object, which can be used to interact with the Alephium blockchain.
 The `getBlockNumber` method is called to retrieve the latest block number on the blockchain.
-This code is made possible by the LGPL license, which allows developers to use and modify the `alephium-web3` library without any legal issues.
+This code is made possible by the LGPL license, which allows developers to use and modify the `oxygenium-web3` library without any legal issues.
 ## Questions:
- 1. What is the purpose of this file in the alephium-web3 project?
+ 1. What is the purpose of this file in the oxygenium-web3 project?
-- The code in this file is related to the licensing of the alephium project and the use of the GNU Lesser General Public License.
+- The code in this file is related to the licensing of the oxygenium project and the use of the GNU Lesser General Public License.

 2. What are the terms of the GNU Lesser General Public License?
 - The GNU Lesser General Public License allows for the redistribution and modification of the library, but without any warranty or implied warranty of merchantability or fitness for a particular purpose.